chinchalinchin/being-and-death/01_death.md

 If by positive solipsism we take to mean the impossibility of knowing whether anything outside ourselves exists or not, then by negative solipsism we mean the impossiblity of knowing until we die that Death is unknowable.
 To phrase it another way to make the form of the argument more apparent: that Death is unknowable is unknowable until we die.
 This statement resembles a tautology, i.e. A = A, but upon further reflection, the relation contained in the statement is one of recursion: that in order to know that Death is unknowable, we must first die, but to die we must first relinquish the ability to know in the first place, leaving us at the exact point where we started.
 The statement refers to its own form.
 We chase ourselves in circles, each point in our path eventually leading back to itself, never making any forward progress.

 To this argument we must finally concede victory.
-Despite the great efforts of history's philsophers and scientists, there is no way to ground an the objectification of Being without assuming a subject exists to observe it, and there is no basis for the assumption of a subject.
+Despite the great efforts of history's philsophers and scientists, there is no way to ground the objectification of Being without assuming a subject exists to observe it, and there is no basis for the assumption of a subject.
 Thus does the contingency of Being evaporate into Nothing.

 This has led many astray into the realm of divine explanation, that something other than what is must provide the basis for what is, because clearly it is the case that things are.
 If their contingency cannot ultimately be found in ourselves, then it must be found _somewhere_ we reason.
 In this same way, **Schopenhauer** ultimately violated his own `principle of sufficient reason` by positing something beyond what is, i.e. the Will, to explain what he himself said could only be explained via sufficiency and necessity.